Table of Contents

 The right warehouse picking system helps your warehouse workers do their jobs better with less room for human error.
 By automatically assigning pickers optimized routes with validations and photos to ensure they are picking the right items from the order, they can improve accuracy while spending less time on each pick.

-It’s worth noting that the right picking strategies and technology must go hand in hand with an optimized warehouse (e.g., having a warehouse that is organized, utilizes space efficiently, and has items that are commonly ordered together close by one another).
+It’s worth noting that the right picking strategies and technology must go hand in hand with an optimized warehousing (e.g., having a warehouse that is organized, utilizes space efficiently, and has items that are commonly ordered together close by one another).

 The 4 top warehouse picking strategies